MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

     ```

 ### Manage stretched cluster replication
 Now you will manage and operate your stretch cluster.
-You can perform all of the steps below on the cluster nodes directly or from a remote management computer that contains the Windows Server 2016 RSAT management tools.
+You can perform all of the steps below on the cluster nodes directly or from a remote management computer that contains the Windows Server Remote Server Administration Tools.

 #### Graphical Tools Method